 Your gift to YFU brings the world a little bit closer together by:

 - Preparing students to work and lead in an interdependent, international economy

 - Reducing violence and helping to eliminate stereotypes

 - Promoting the understanding of cultural differences and underscoring a sense of common humanity

 YFU needs your help to continue the mission of intercultural exchange – a mission that is vital as ever in our world today.

 Get Involved with Local Schools

 Schools are an essential part of the YFU experience and serve as a major venue for learning – both inside and outside the classroom.
 Whether one of your students is studying abroad or you're hosting an exchange student, your school benefits, too.

 - Participation is a great way to introduce students to the global world, adding a broader perspective and bringing civics and social studies alive

 - Exposing students to an “in-person” narrative combats stereotypes and enhances diversity

 Exchange is a great way to improve foreign language skills, and is an invaluable asset in a global economy.
 If an entire classroom has the opportunity to bond with exchange students, it would give everyone a chance to make the world their home.

 You will soon realize – if you haven’t already – that the YFU program changes your child’s view on life.
 They come back a new person – one who is culturally more aware, more independent and responsible, willing to take risks, and tolerant of differences.
 Study abroad does wonders to a student’s personal development and growth.
 Universities and employers increasingly look for applicants who demonstrate cultural knowledge, language proficiency, and experiences abroad.

 Your student already exhibits an incredible culturally-aware skill set from their time abroad.
 But it doesn’t have to stop at just one foreign exchange experience!
 Encourage your student to look into additional programs to enhance their cultural skills.
-Visit our website to find more information on additional programs, including youth programs and young adult programs.
+Visit our website to find more information on additional programs.